Stealing Gas From Cars: Legality & How To Prevent Gas Theft?

 Is Gas Theft Illegal?

 Yes, stealing gas is illegal and punishable by law in all fifty states and Washington, DC.
-Using a siphon to steal fuel from someone else’s car’s gas tank is categorized as a larceny offense (property theft, i.e., shoplifting), which is a crime.
+Using a siphon to steal fuel from someone else’s car’s gas tank is categorized as a larceny offense (property theft, i.e., shoplifting from stores), which is a crime.

 Gas theft can result in the following penalties and sentences: